aviralkumar2907/CQL/README.md

 In this repository we provide code for CQL algorithm described in the paper linked above.
 We provide code in two sub-directories: `atari` containing code for Atari experiments and `d4rl` containing code for D4RL experiments.
 Due to changes in the datasets in D4RL, we expect some changes in CQL performance on the new D4RL datasets and we will soon provide a table with new performance numbers for CQL here in this README.
 We will continually keep updating the numbers here.

-If you use this repository for your research, please use:
+If you find this repository useful for your research, please cite:

 ```
 @article{kumar2020conservative,